ciceroOslo/cscm-input-data-generation/README.md

 ### `make_scenario_files_RCMIP.py`
-This script is used to read in and convert RCMIP emissions data to ciceroscm data Specify in the top of the __main__ block which scenarios (and rcp sceanrios) that you want to convert.
+This script is used to read in and convert RCMIP emissions data to ciceroscm data Specify in the top of the __main__ block which scenarios (and rcp sceanrios) that you want to convert or leave open and all scenarios in the datafile will be processed.
+Then a gaspamfile is used to find the components and units that need to be read from rcmip formatted csv.
+This data is read, converted to appropriate units and linearly interpolated to missing years.
+Finally a formatted file is printed for each scenario.

+### `make_scenario_files_IAMC.py`
+This script is used to read in and convert newer scenariomip IAMC data to ciceroscm data Specify in the top of the __main__ block which scenarios that you want to convert or leave open and all scenarios in the datafile will be processed.
 Then a gaspamfile is used to find the components and units that need to be read from rcmip formatted csv.
 This data is read, converted to appropriate units and linearly interpolated to missing years.
 Finally a formatted file is printed for each scenario.